FrancescoXX/free-Web3-resources/README.md

 - [Chainlink](https://chain.link/) Chainlink decentralized oracle networks provide tamper-proof inputs, outputs, and computations to support advanced smart contracts on any blockchain.
 - [Flux](https://runonflux.io/) Flux is the trustless data layer for web3.
 Flux is a cross-chain oracle that provides smart contracts with access to economically secure data feeds on anything.

-## Off Chain Data Protocols
+## Off-Chain Data Protocols

 - [Ceramic Network](https://ceramic.network/) Ceramic is a decentralized data network that brings unlimited data composability to Web3 applications.
 - [Gun](https://gun.eco/) The decentralized distributed graph database engine.
 GunDB is the Open Source Firebase alternative, a web3 data protocol.

-- [LearnWeb3](https://learnweb3.io) LearnWeb3 is the best, fastest growing, and completely free web3 education platform for new and experienced web2 developers.
+- [LearnWeb3](https://learnweb3.io) LearnWeb3 is the best, fastest-growing, and completely free web3 education platform for new and experienced web2 developers.
-- [Bankless Academy](https://app.banklessacademy.com/) The Bankless Academy is on a mission to introduce 1 billion people to the exciting possibilities of cryptocurrency, DeFi, and beyond.
+- [Bankless Academy](https://app.banklessacademy.com/) The Bankless Academy is on a mission to introduce 1 billion people to the exciting possibilities of cryptocurrency, Defi, and beyond.
 - [Crypto Zombies](https://cryptozombies.io/) CryptoZombies is an interactive school that teaches you all things technical about blockchains.
 Learn to write smart contracts by making your own crypto-collectibles game.
 - [The Road To Web3](https://docs.alchemy.com/docs/welcome-to-the-road-to-web3) Road-to-Web3 is a 10-week, self-paced web3 developer program to help new blockchain devs go from beginner to advanced.